oernster/3D-printing-info/README.md

 ### slicers-guide.md: brief summary of the three slicers I've used.

-### temp-tower-guide.md: A simple guide to how to do a temperature tower.
+### temp-tower-guide.md: A simple guide describing how to do a temperature tower.